Wr0ngName/Jellyfin-Customizations/README.md

 With LinuxServer.io image, we can use the custom-cont-init.d special folder to apply patches and create persistence.

 ## How to use
-Add a volume to your docker container:
+Add a volume to your docker container.
+Example for docker-compose.yml:

 ```
     volumes: